devika3370/ml-notes-obsidian/RAGs.md

 Foundation models are fine-tuned to adapt to a variety of tasks - can be even fine-tuned for domain-specific knowledge.
 But fine-tuning alone rarely gives the model the full breadth of knowledge it needs to answer highly specific questions.
 RAG give access to LLMs to a specialized body of knowledge to answer questions in a more accurate way.

-It’s like an open-book exam.
-LLM can refer to facts from the knowledge base rather than from memory.
+It’s like an<mark style="background: #BBFABBA6;"> open-book exam.</mark> LLM can refer to facts from the knowledge base rather than from memory.

 > Do smaller LLMs perform better with RAGs than larger LLMs?
 Is this leveling the playing field?

-When organizations try to adapt LLMs to their use cases - to boose up employee productivity or reduce operational costs - they need to customize the off-the-shelf model to their organization’s data.
+When organizations try to adapt LLMs to their use cases - to boost up employee productivity or reduce operational costs - they need to customize the off-the-shelf model to their organization’s data.
 However, they will need to fine-tune the model which can be costly.

 **How does it work?**